bboylyg/NAD/README.md

 Please carefully read the `main.py` and `configs.py`, then change the parameters for your experiment.

 ### Erasing Results on BadNets
->    # The setting of data augmentation for Finetuning and NAD
+- The setting of data augmentation for Finetuning and NAD in this table:
 >     tf_train = transforms.Compose([
         transforms.RandomCrop(32, padding=4),
         # transforms.RandomRotation(3),